MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-inbound-warehouse-flow.md

  Processes and UI documents in inbound warehouse flows are different for basic and advanced warehousing.
 The main difference is that activities are performed order\-by\-order in basic warehousing, and they are consolidated for multiple orders in advanced warehousing.
 For more information about different warehouse complexity levels, see [Design Details: Warehouse Overview](../ApplicationDesign/design-details-warehouse-overview.md) and [Design Details: Warehouse Setup](../ApplicationDesign/design-details-warehouse-setup.md).

- In [!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)], the inbound processes of receiving and putting away can be performed in four ways using different functionalities depending on the warehouse complexity level.
+ In FIX INCLUDE HERE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)] -->, the inbound processes of receiving and putting away can be performed in four ways using different functionalities depending on the warehouse complexity level.

 |Method|Inbound process|Bins|Receipts|Put\-aways|Complexity level \(See [Design Details: Warehouse Setup](../ApplicationDesign/design-details-warehouse-setup.md)\)|
 |------------|---------------------|----------|--------------|----------------|--------------------------------------------------------------------------------------------------------------------|